pjakiela/ECON460/readings.md

 For each of the required readings listed below, you should complete the reading response exercise in gradescope **before** the class meeting where we will discuss each reading.
 Reading-specific due dates are listed below.
-Assignments are due by 2:00 AM on the due date.
+Responses are due by 2:00 AM on the due date.

 ### 1. Gender Norms Among Non-Human Primates